The goals of the American Chemical Society Petroleum Research Fund are:

 - Capital Equipment: Requests for capital equipment on UR grant proposals are discouraged.
 However, a limited amount of capital equipment funds (≤ $5000) may be included in the proposed budget, with justification and description of institutional cost-matching (if any) in the budget justification.

-- A principal investigator (lead PI or co-PI) may have only one research proposal active or under consideration per meeting.
+- A principal investigator (lead PI or co-PI) may have only one research proposal active or under consideration per meeting with a maximum of 2 resubmissions on essentially the same topic.

 - Principal investigators (lead PI or co-PI) may not hold more than one active PRF research grant at a time.